Usotsu7ki/Facial-Expression-Recognition-System/README.md

 <br>However, did not know how to add rectangle and text into recording

 <br>3.28: repair bug, apply new ui according to fiseha's suggestions
+<br>3.29: add drawing logics for different faces, add local address ip get for admin for self exclusion in connecting-sockets list

+brfore launching, please check whether running the server locally, if server and client are running differently, please change global_setting.isLocal to False, also, change address.txt, using the ip of the server        -by biylj9